-ORPS (Occurrence Reporting and Processing System)

-A system for identifying, categorizing, notifying, investigating, analyzing, and reporting to DOE events or conditions discovered at the BNL site.
-It was originally established by DOE Order 232.1, which has been replaced by DOE O 231.1A (sic).
+ORPS (Occurrence Reporting and Processing System) A system for identifying, categorizing, notifying, investigating, analyzing, and reporting to DOE events or conditions discovered at the BNL site.
+It was originally established by DOE Order 232.1, which has been replaced by DOE Order 231.1A.